Overview of Cardiothoracic Surgery at Northern Heart Hospital

 Experienced Cardiothoracic Surgeons in the region at Northern Heart Hospital

-Dr. Abu Yamin Bin Khamis
+Prof. Dato' Dr. Abu Yamin Bin Khamis

-Dr. Basheer Ahamed Bin Abdul Kareem
+Prof. Dato’ Dr. Hj Basheer Ahamed Bin Abdul Kareem (BCN, DSPN)

 Discover top-notch cardiac care with Northern Heart’s skilled Cardiac Surgeons.
 Schedule an appointment today!